Congratulations on being accepted to Windsor Law. You’re on your way to achieving your dreams.

 You can respond to your Offer of Admission under “Choices/Offers” through the Ontario Law School Admission Service (OLSAS).
 In order to do this, please log on to your completed OLSAS application and follow the online instructions.
 Failure to accept this offer of admission by the expiry date indicated at the top of your Offer of Admission will lead to forfeiture and lapse of this offer.

-*Transfer students please contact the Assistant Dean (Admissions, Recruitment and External Relations) for more information on the offer acceptance process.
+*Transfer students please contact the Associate Dean (Academic) for more information on the offer acceptance process.

 PAYING YOUR DEPOSIT